divyekapoor/ml-op-benchmarks/README.md

 --------------------

 Both systems should be performing close to the speed of Raw Python (if not faster).
+Even allowing for significant overhead, they should be within 10x of Raw Python.
+Looping over 100K values should not take 4 seconds.
 In practice, the systems are performing much slower than expected.